jeruy/webui-tests-sample/README.md

  # Getting Started

  Since this sample tests code is written in .NET Core 2.1, you can just build and run the test using [.NET Core SDK](https://dotnet.microsoft.com/download).
 If you have Visual Studio installed in your machine, you can build and run the tests from  Visual Studio's Test Explorer

+ More info in the [Wiki](https://github.com/jeruy/webui-tests-sample/wiki/Getting-Started)

 # Build and running the tests locally
 If you already have Visual Studio and .NET Core installed in you machine, you can follow below steps :